Akita Shedding: Here’s How Much And 5 Best Tips To Manage

 Do they shed more than other dogs?

-Generally, dog breeds that shed most have double coats, just like Akitas.
-Not only do double-coated dogs shed year-round, but they also blow their coats up to several times a year to make way for new hair.
+Generally, breeds that shed most have double coats, just like Akitas.
+Not only do double-coated canines shed year-round, but they also blow their coats up to several times a year to make way for new hair.
 Some single-coated dogs can still shed quite a bit.

-Dog breeds that can shed a lot include:
+Dog breeds that might shed a lot include:

 Dogs breeds that shed less include: